-This is the best part of the day.
+This is the best part of the day for many children.
 Pupils love playing with their friends, however sharing friends and equipment can be challenging.
-All staff on playground duty should try to remember that children come from all different types of families.
-This means children will respond to the challenges of 'playtime' very differently.
+All staff on playground duty should try to remember that children come to school with different experiences.
+This means children are likely to respond to the challenges of 'playtime' very differently.